 Vietnam is a large country with a population of almost 93 million people.
 The biggest city is Ho Chi Minh City, which locally also goes by the name of Saigon.
 The name is derived from the previous name of the city when it was part of the French colony of Cochin-China before the reunification of north and south Vietnam.

 The current population of Ho Chi Minh City is difficult to determine as the most recent census was performed in 2009.
 According to that census, the population of Ho Chi Minh City stood at 7,521,130 people.
-The population density states that there are 9,294 people for every square mile within the city.
+2017 estimates from the General Statistics offices give a number closer to 8,444,600 - showing the continued growth of the city.
 The only city to come close to the overall population of Ho Chi Minh city is the capital of Vietnam, Hanoi, which has a population of 6.4 million and a population density of 5,000 per square mile.
 The total population of Ho Chi Minh city accounts for 8.34% of all inhabitants of Vietnam.

 The cities with the lowest unemployment rates tend to have better opportunities for residents as well as those looking to move into the city.
 The whole of Vietnam has proven to be resilient in this respect.
 80% of people laid off in the country have already found jobs before the layoff takes effect.
 The unemployment rating in Ho Chi Minh City is currently 5.45%, which is remarkably low compared to other cities throughout the world that maintain a much higher rating, sometimes into double digits.